Bongiiii/Bongiiii/README.md

 ### ⚡ A Little More About Me:
 - 💚 Obsessed with the color green!
 - 💪 I enjoy working out...ok, maybe in it for the defined biceps(still working on them lol)
+- I only eat salads because they are healthy and good for me...blah blah lies, cause they are green.
 - 🍵 Matcha enthusiast...and it doesn't taste like grass(how do y'all even know how grass tastes🌚)
+- Did I mention that my favorite color is green?!
 - 📺 Always down for anime recs (and I’ll trade you mine!)
 - 🧶 I crochet
+- I love green, I wanna be green.
 - 🎯 I love projects that combine creativity, community, and code
+- FYI, favorite color is green!

 ---